eclipse-scout/scout.rt/eclipse-scout-migrate/README.md

 - Ensure you have a clean Git working tree (no uncommitted files).
 - Create a `tsconfig.json` as described [here](#tsconfig)
 - Add scripts in your `package.json` as described below.
+- Add an `override` in your `package.json` to fix the TypeScript version to 4.8.3 (the migrate tool will skip some migrations and print a warning about the wrong version otherwise).
+This is only needed for the migration and has to be removed afterwards.
 - Adjust the module map as described in the chapter [Module Map](#module-map)
 - Add custom type maps if you have a large code base and would like to automate a little more, see [Type Map](#type-map)
 - Run the `rename` script by pressing the play button next to it in IntelliJ or using the command line: `npm run rename`.
+  - Adjust the paths in `package.json` (to `index.ts`), in `webpack.config.js` (to your entry point file) and in `karma.conf.js` (to `test-index.ts`).
+  - Open `index.ts` and replace `import * as self from './index.js';` with `import * as self from './index'`;
-  Commit the changes to ensure Git can track the renames correctly.
+  - Commit the changes to ensure Git can track the renames correctly.
 - Run the `migrate` script.
 - Review every file:
   - Verify / add the types of the class properties.